Provision OKE on Oracle Cloud - Step by Step Guide

 Install Argo CD:

-Terminal window kubectl create namespace argocdkubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yamlkubectl apply -f ../argocd/applications.yaml
+Terminal window kubectl create namespace argocdkubectl apply -n argocd --server-side -f https://raw.githubusercontent.com/argoproj/argo-cd/v3.4.1/manifests/install.yamlkubectl apply -f ../argocd/applications.yaml

 Allow approximately five minutes for Argo CD to initialize and begin syncing applications.